0xAX/linux-insides/Booting/linux-bootstrap-2.md

   * if `G` is 0 and segment limit is 0xfffff - size of segment 1 megabyte
   * if `G` is 1 and segment limit is 0xfffff - size of segment 4 gigabytes

-2. Base (0-15, 32-39 and 56-63 bits) defines physical address of segment's start address.
+2. Base (0-15, 32-39 and 56-63 bits) defines the physical address of the segment's start address.

-3. Type (40-47 bits) defines type of segment and kinds of access to it.
-Next `S` flag specifies descriptor type. if `S` is 0 - this segment is system segment, if `S` is 1 - code or data segment (Stack segments are data segments which must be read/write segments).
-If segment is a code or data segment, it can be one of the following access types:
+3. Type (40-47 bits) defines the type of segment and kinds of access to it.
+Next `S` flag specifies descriptor type. if `S` is 0 - this segment is a system segment, if `S` is 1 - code or data segment (Stack segments are data segments which must be read/write segments).
+If the segment is a code or data segment, it can be one of the following access types:

 ```
 |           Type Field        | Descriptor Type | Description